Last updated 20 April 2019

-The Commonwealth legislation governing access to information is the Freedom of Information Act 1982 (Cth) (Freedom of Information Act).
+The legislation governing access to information held at the Commonwealth level is the Freedom of Information Act 1982 (Cth) (Freedom of Information Act).
 It applies to federal government agencies and ministers.

 The Freedom of Information Act creates a: